 If you notice a beneficial effect after taking CBD but it wears off too quickly, you may want to try taking smaller amounts throughout the day.

 For reference, the Jersey Hemp CBD oil dosage calculator can give you an idea of the sort of daily dosage that might be right for you based on your weight.

 The speed with which CBD oil enters the bloodstream depends on exactly how it is taken.
-The fastest method is inhalation of CBD e-juices from a vaping device, with any effects potentially being felt in a matter of minutes.
+The fastest method is inhalation of CBD e-liquids from a vaping device, with any effects potentially being felt in a matter of minutes.
 However, the safety of vaping itself is unclear and it may not be for everyone.

 The next most efficient method is to apply drops of CBD oil 'sublingually' – under the tongue – holding them there for a minute or two before swallowing.
 The CBD is absorbed via the blood vessel-rich membrane and effects may be felt in around 15-20 minutes.